PoC-Gym: Towards More Reliable LLM-Assisted Proof-of-Concept Exploit Generation: Experiments

-\mypara{Evaluation Metrics} We evaluate \textsc{PoC-Gym} in three main metrics that capture exploit effectiveness and trace utilization: the number of generated PoCs that successfully trigger the target vulnerability ($\#\text{Triggered}$) according to the existing validation mechanism, the number of generated PoCs that pass the Post-Hoc analysis ($\text{\# Post-Hoc Valid}$), and the average trace coverage of the successful PoCs, defined as the fraction of trace steps executed by a generated PoC ($\text{Avg Coverage}\%$).
+\paragraph{Evaluation Metrics} We evaluate \pocgym in three main metrics that capture exploit effectiveness and trace utilization: (1) the number of generated PoCs that are runtime-valid ($\#\text{Runtime-Valid}$) according to the existing validation mechanism, (2) the number of generated PoCs that pass the Post-Hoc analysis ($\text{\# Post-Hoc Valid}$), and (3) the average trace coverage of the runtime-valid multi-trace PoCs, defined as the fraction of trace steps executed by a generated PoC ($\text{Avg Coverage}\%$).

-\mypara{Manual Inspection} We manually inspect successful PoCs to assess whether the CVE prompt, selected traces, and the generated PoC are consistent with the ground truth vulnerability, as each stage involves LLM usage.
-PoCs that fail to exploit the vulnerability despite returning the success marker are flagged as invalid.